[Ansible 2.12] Playbook to enable yum on EOL CentOS 6

 Playbook

-The above four steps have been put into one playbook.
+The above four steps have been compiled into a single Playbook

 centos6_repo_change.yml